-a. the contractual delivery date of the engine to the ship; or b. in the absence of a contractual delivery date, the actual delivery date of the engine to the ship, provided that the date is confirmed by a delivery receipt; or c. in the event the engine is fitted onboard and tested for its intended purpose on or after 1 July 2016, the actual date that the engine is tested onboard for its intended purpose applies in determining the standards in this regulation in force at the time of the replacement or addition of the engine.
+- a. the contractual delivery date of the engine to the ship; or - b. in the absence of a contractual delivery date, the actual delivery date of the engine to the ship, provided that the date is confirmed by a delivery receipt; or - c. in the event the engine is fitted onboard and tested for its intended purpose on or after six(6) months from the date specified in sub-paragraphs of regulation 13.5.1.2, as appropriate, the actual date that the engine is tested onboard for its intended purpose applies in determining the standards in this regulation in force at the time of the replacement or addition of the engine.

-The date in a), b) or c), provided the conditions associated with those dates apply, is the "Date of major conversion - According to Reg.
-13.2.2" to be entered in the IAPPC Supplement.
+Entry of the date in a), b) or c), provided the conditions associated with those dates apply, is to be made in the item 8.a "Major conversion - According to Reg.
+13.2.1.1 &13.2.2" of the IAPPC Supplement.